 A WCS interfacing with all these different technologies can sound quite complicated, but the level of complexity depends on the type of automation equipment under control and the capabilities of the WCS.
 In fact, for most horizontal carousels, vertical carousels, and vertical lift modules (VLM), the WCS can be relatively straightforward.
 Other technological solutions, such as those involving robots, AGVs, and MDR conveyor systems, typically introduce more complexity.

-Intek and Minerva WCS software capabilities interface directly with the underlying PLC-based controls so an extra OEM software system or integration point to communicate to automation PLCs is not required.
+Intek Integration Technologies, Inc. and Minerva Associates, Inc. WCS software capabilities interface directly with the underlying PLC-based controls so an extra OEM software system or integration point to communicate to automation PLCs is not required.
 This eliminates an entire layer of software complexity across a warehouse operation.
 A WCS can be considered the brains or the intelligence of the automation as opposed to the direct control of equipment.
 The underlying PLC machine controls execute the decisions dictated by the WCS or WES.
 At the end of the day, understand your exact requirements because the terms WMS, WCS and WES are frequently applied incorrectly and vary significantly from one vendor to the next.

 Integrating WCS with warehouse automation